AWS Provider

 - changing

-internal/providers/awsor brokered AWS provisioning.
+internal/providers/awsor brokered AWS provisioning in the coordinator.

-Use AWS when you need:
+Reach for AWS when you need:

 - managed Windows or WSL2 test machines on EC2 capacity;